Hi Everyone,

 Christmastime is a time of wonder & mystery.
 A time of bright lights, shining trees and the time of hide and seek, as presents are hid from inquiring minds and fingers.

-A time when one’s mind and memories drift back to days of childhood, and Christmases now long gone by.
+It is a time when one’s mind and memories drift back to days of childhood, and Christmases now long gone by.
 Remembering friends and family, some here, some now gone & longing that they were near once again, as it was once upon a time not so long ago.
 And, it is a time when, if we allow ourselves and don’t choose to “Grinch out” and be sour pusses, we can become kids once again.

 Most importantly though, it’s a time to remember that the true “reason for the season” occurred in a manger, long ago on that first cold and chilly “Silent Night.”